sacdallago/bio_embeddings/README.md

 ## Cite

+If you use `bio_embeddings` for your research, we would appreciate it if you could cite the following paper:

 > Dallago, C., Schütze, K., Heinzinger, M., Olenyi, T., Littmann, M., Lu, A. X., Yang, K. K., Min, S., Yoon, S., Morton, J. T., & Rost, B. (2021).
 Learned embeddings from deep learning to visualize and predict protein sets.
 Current Protocols, 1, e113. doi: [10.1002/cpz1.113](https://doi.org/10.1002/cpz1.113)